How To Sell Designer Gemstone Jewelry Online

 - Aquamarine – The green/blue variety of beryl, aquamarine stones are often found in very large uncut sizes.

 - Quartz – Quartz, a popular stone since antiquity, comes in many different forms, including citrine and amethyst.

 - Rubellite– Found in Madagascar, Mozambique, Nigeria, and Brazil, rubellite is the pink and red form of tourmaline.

 - Tourmaline – Thought to promote healing, tourmaline gemstones are found in a variety of colors.

 - Tanzanite – Mined at only one location in Tanzania, Tanzanite is a rare and stunning gem.

-- Origin – Depending on the type of gemstone, the origin may be a factor in its value.
+- Origin: Depending on the type of gemstone, the origin may be a factor in its value.
 Gemstones from a particular region will have a similar appearance, often containing the same types of inclusions and a similar color.
 If your gemstone hails from specific region that regularly produces high-quality, visually appealing stones, then it will likely be more valuable than if it hailed from a region known for its lesser quality stones.
-The most valuable regions for your gemstone to hail from are:

 - Ruby – Burma

 - Sapphire –Kashmir, Burma, Madagascar